B-Aboobaker/FrontEndDevelopment/README.md

 ## Girl Develop It
-### Overview:
+### Overview
-When creating this project, the purpose was to gain a basic understanding of HTML as well as how HTML elements work together and the capabilities.
-Some of these things include:
+When creating this project, the purpose was to gain a basic understanding of HTML and how HTML elements work together.
+Some of the elements include:
 - HTML tags `<>`
 - Images
 - Text boxes